Crane Safety and the Importance of Operator Training

 Or perhaps you’ve been driving cranes for a while, and you already knew that it’s one of the best gigs out there.
 Maybe you’re a seasoned operator and your current goal is to make yourself more marketable to prospective employers.
 Regardless of whether you’re experienced in the field or just breaking into it, you probably understand that, on any job site, safety must always be your top priority.

-This article will attempt to educate you on a few of the most important tenets of crane safety.
+This article will educate you on a few of the most important tenets of crane safety.
 However, please note that no amount of online articles will ever be a valid substitute for a good crane safety training course.
 The purpose of this article, then, is to provide a jumping-off point for further education and research.
 However, if you intend to be operating cranes as part of your on-the-job duties, you’ll need to head to a reputable school, like the one offered by West Coast Training, where you’ll be able to learn in depth about crane safety with the help of a highly experienced instructor.

 It’s one thing to learn to do the job.
 However, when it comes to learning how to operate the machinery safely, it’s critical to get a professional certification.
 Tower cranes are extremely heavy—not to mention powerful—machines, and can easily weigh up to 300 tons, with a boom length extending out up to 60 meters.
 Handling them safely takes some real skill.